EcoJulia/Microbiome.jl/README.md

 ## Installation

+To use the latest version of `Microbiome.jl`, you must be on `julia` v1.6 or greater.

-Install Microbiome from the Julia REPL:
+Install `Microbiome.jl` from the Julia REPL:

 ```julia
 julia> using Pkg